lsundal1/charity_events_fe/README.md

 npm install
 npm run dev
 ```
+Click on the link provided to view on desktop

+for mobile type your IP adress followed by a colon and then the port number 5173 e.g. 000.000.0.00:5173

 Live Site

-You can visit the site here: [Link coming soon]
+You can visit the site here: https://ls-charity-events.netlify.app/

 Features

 Users are greeted with a login page, where they can select either a normal user or an admin account.

 Once logged in, users can: